-To the phenols (Polyphenols) counting group of water-soluble plant dyes with over 6,500 different species.
-They are contained in fruits, flowers and leaves of plants.
-The flavonoids were discovered in the 1930s by Nobel laureate Albert von Szent-Györgyi Nagyrapolt (1893-1986) and first as Vitamin P designated.
-The name derives from Latin Flavus (yellow), because flavonoids often, but not always, have a yellow color.
-Most flavonoids are due to the sugars glucose or rhamnose, which is then called glycosides be designated.
+To the phenols (Polyphenols) group of water-soluble vegetable dyes with over 6,500 different types.
+They are contained in the fruits, flowers and leaves of plants.
+The flavonoids were discovered in the 1930s by Nobel Prize winner Albert von Szent-Györgyi Nagyrapolt (1893-1986) and initially as Vitamin P designated.
+The name is derived from the Latin flavus (yellow) because flavonoids are often, but not always, yellow in color.
+Most flavonoids are sugar-related glucose or rhamnose, which is then bound as glycosides be designated.
 The flavonoids are divided into the seven groups anthocyanidins (anthocyanins), flavones, flavonols, flavanols, flavanones, flavanonols and isoflavones.

-Occurring species at grapes are for example the group of anthocyanins ( cyanidin, Delphinidin, malvidine. peonidin, Petunidin), catechin and fisetin in dark (blue to black) grapes, as well quercetin in light (white) grapes.
-Many flavonoids have a positive effect, as a large part is not absorbed and reaches the large intestine.
-Due to their antioxidant properties, they have a variety of effects healthy in inflammation, Histamine allergy and convulsions, as well as inhibiting cancer cells and viruses.
-The second major group of plant colorants found in grapes are the carotenoids (for yellow, green, pink, red).
+Occurring species in grapes are for example the group of anthocyanins ( cyanidin Delphinidine malvidine. peonidin, Petunidine), catechin and fisetin in dark (blue to black) grapes, as well quercetin in light (white) grapes.
+Many flavonoids have a positive effect because a large part is not absorbed and reaches the large intestine.
+Due to their antioxidative properties, they work in a variety of ways healthy with inflammation, Histamine allergy and cramps, as well as inhibiting against cancer cells and viruses.
+The second large group of plant dyes found in grapes are carotenoids (for yellow, green, pink, red).